-- Accelerated Migration through Tax-Loss Harvesting and Direct Indexing.
-Short-term capital losses from Wealthfront’s daily tax-loss harvesting and Direct Indexing services are automatically used to accelerate the sale of transferred securities that might have an offsetting short-term capital gain.
+- Accelerated Migration through Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting.
+Short-term capital losses from Wealthfront’s daily tax-loss harvesting and Stock-level Tax-Loss Harvesting services are automatically used to accelerate the sale of transferred securities that might have an offsetting short-term capital gain.

 - Limit Your Annual Tax Bill.
 Wealthfront’s new tax-minimized brokerage account transfer service allows you to specify the maximum capital gain taxes you are willing to recognize in a given year, which gives you the ability to spread out your taxes over multiple years if desired.

 Investments typically must be sold to satisfy an account withdrawal request.
 If those investments are sold at a gain then they will typically generate a tax liability.
 However, when you withdraw money from a Wealthfront account, we minimize your tax liability by selling lots with losses first (since they generate no tax liability) followed by lots with only a small tax liability (typically those taxed at the lower long-term capital gains rate) and only then followed by lots with significant tax liability.
 As a result, you’ll likely only generate an insignificant tax liability when withdrawing a small amount of money.

 Bringing Taxes To the Forefront